richmahn/en_tn/2co/09/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations of the Old Testament by indenting them.
+Some translations set apart quotations from the Old Testament by indenting them.
 The ULB and other English translations indent the words in 9:9 that are quoted from the Old Testament.

 #### Important figures of speech in this chapter ####